DFW1N/DFW1N-OSINT/README.md

 * [Kali Linux OS](https://www.kali.org/downloads/) - *Kali Linux Operating System is widely used by Offensive Security Teams, Hackers and Ethical Hackers.*

 ### Android Emulators
+* [Android Studio’s Emulator](https://developer.android.com/studio/) - *Android Studio provides the fastest tools for building apps on every type of Android device.*
 * [BlueStacks](https://www.bluestacks.com/) - *Made mostly for gamers but runs other apps as well.*
 * [AMIDuOS](http://android-emulators.com/amiduos) - *AMIDuOS Android emulator by American developers allows using your computer for launching programs that were developed for Android OS.*
 * [Genymotion](https://www.genymotion.com/fun-zone/) - *Widely used by developers but also has a free version for personal use.*
+* [ARChon](https://github.com/vladikoff/chromeos-apk/blob/master/archon.md) - *ARChon runtime lets you run unlimited number of Android APKs created with chromeos-apk on Chrome OS and across any desktop platform that supports Chrome.*
+* [Bliss](https://forum.xda-developers.com/bliss-roms/bliss-roms-development/x86-bliss-x86-pc-s-t3534657) - *Bliss is something a little bit different.
+It works as an Android emulator for PC via virtual machine.*

 ## [↑](#contents) Virtual Machines
 * [VirtualBox](https://www.virtualbox.org/) - *VirtualBox is compaitable with [Buscador OS](https://inteltechniques.com/buscador/) and [Kali Linux OS](https://www.kali.org/downloads/) they are free to use.*